catid/cuda_float_compress/README.md

 Python package for compressing floating-point PyTorch tensors.
 Accepts 1D float32 tensors on CPU or GPU for compression.
 Returns 1D float32 tensors on GPU for decompression.
 Works best for arrays larger than 32K floats.

-Provides a fast (GPU-accelerated) compression algorithm for PyTorch model parameters, gradients, and other data that is transmitted over the network while training machine learning models.
+Provides a fast (GPU-accelerated) compression algorithm to speed up the transmission of PyTorch model parameters, gradients, and other network data while training machine learning models.

 This algorithm has a guaranteed maximum error bound for the decompressed data.